-To be honest we have never ordered or tried any of the hemp oil products on Amazon, so we’re certainly not going to sit here and say that they’re not any good.
-What we can say, though, just by reading through some of the customer reviews, is that it sounds like a lot of people have been disappointed with the products they’ve gotten.
-What’s likely happened is they’ve bought the oils under the impression that they are CBD oils, which they’re not.
+To clarify, we have not specifically ordered or tried any of the hemp oils for sale on Amazon, so we’re certainly not saying that they don’t work or that they’re not any good.
+What we can say, though, just by reading through the product descriptions, is that they don’t appear to be actual CBD oils.

 - “Beware!
 This product has for the first ingredient grape seed oil, in my book that’s not 99.9 percent pure [hemp oil]. they fool you with the advertising.
 I won’t order this again.”

 - “This is a SCAM!!
 This is hemp oil and grapeseed oil.. grape seed is the number 1 ingredient!!
 Hemp oil is $9.00 for 16oz at any us health food store and DOES NOT CONTAIN CBD OIL OR THE BENEFITS OF CBD !!”

-Now granted, we are honestly not trying to sit here and bash these products or say that everything on Amazon is garbage.
-In all honesty, our simple goal is to inform you as a potential consumer what to look out for.
 CBD oil – that is to say real, quality CBD oil – is an amazing therapy that’s helped thousands upon thousands of people deal with real life medical ailments.
-We just don’t want you getting turned off from it or getting a bad impression of it, just because you bought a cheap “hemp oil” with no cannabinoids that didn’t produce any therapeutic results.
+We just don’t want you getting turned off from it or getting a bad impression of it, simply because you bought a cheap Amazon hemp oil that didn’t even have any CBD in it.